Reg Armstrong: Post racing career

 In 1962, Honda asked Armstrong to become their racing team manager.
 They won three World Championships that year and two more the following year.
 By now, however, Armstrong's Ringsend plant ceased assembling NSUs and changed over to Opels, Armstrong now being the Irish agent for them.
-In 1964 Reg tried his hand at car racing driving with limited success.
+In 1964, he tried his hand at car racing driving with limited success.
 He became a good clay pigeon shooter, representing Ireland in the 1978 World Championships, held in Korea.